 Here’s our admin.py module in the same app:

-from mezzanine.core.admin import SingletonAdmin from .models import SiteAlert # Subclassing allows us to customize the admin class, # but you could also register your model directly # against SingletonAdmin below. class SiteAlertAdmin(SingletonAdmin): pass admin.site.register(SiteAlert, SiteAlertAdmin)
+from mezzanine.utils.admin import SingletonAdmin from .models import SiteAlert # Subclassing allows us to customize the admin class, # but you could also register your model directly # against SingletonAdmin below. class SiteAlertAdmin(SingletonAdmin): pass admin.site.register(SiteAlert, SiteAlertAdmin)

 What we achieve by using SingletonAdmin above, is an admin interface that hides the usual listing interface that lists all records in the model’s database table.
 When going to the “Site Alert” section of the admin, the user will be taken directly to the editing interface.